-In light of the growing challenges, such as international competition in the air transport industry as well as customer quality expectations together with a continuing focus on earnings, the objective is to support the personal, professional, social and methodological expertise of employees.
-This allows Fraport to ensure a high service quality as well as to secure the provision of attractive jobs in the long-term.
+In light of the growing challenges, such as international competition in the air transport industry as well as customer quality expectations together with a continuing focus on earnings, the objective is to support the personal and professional expertise of employees.
+This is how Fraport ensures the quality of its services in all Group companies.

-Further information is available in the "2016 Compact" report and on the company website www.fraport.de.
+Further information is available in the "2017 Compact" report and on the company's website at www.fraport.com/responsibility.

-Structure and functioning of the management and control bodies
+Structure and functioning of the Executive Board and Supervisory Board

-For Fraport, a responsible and transparent corporate governance and control structure is the cornerstone for creating value and trust.
-In accordance with the provisions of law, Fraport AG is subject to a "dual governance system", which is achieved by the strict separation of personnel in the management and control bodies (two-tier board).
-While the Executive Board manages Fraport AG, the Supervisory Board supervises the Executive Board.
+For Fraport, a responsible and transparent corporate management and control structure is the cornerstone for creating value and trust.
+In accordance with the statutory provisions, Fraport AG is subject to a "dual governance system", which is achieved by the strict separation of personnel in the management and control bodies (two-tier board).
+The Executive Board manages Fraport AG, the Supervisory Board monitors the Executive Board.
 The members of the Executive Board and the Supervisory Board work closely together in the interest of the company.